biobakery/humann/readme.md

 If MetaPhlAn2, bowtie2, and diamond (or rapsearch2, usearch) are not installed in a location in your $PATH, then add them to your $PATH or use the HUMAnN2 parameters to indicate the locations of their directories (--metaphlan $METAPHLAN/, --bowtie2 $BOWTIE2/, --diamond $DIAMOND/ (or --rapsearch $RAPSEARCH, --usearch $USEARCH/)).
-By default diamond is run for the translated alignment but this can be changed to rapsearch2 or usearch by setting "--translated_alignment {rapsearch|usearch}".
+By default diamond is run for the translated alignment but this can be changed to rapsearch2 or usearch by setting "--translated-alignment {rapsearch|usearch}".

 ### Other ###
 1. Memory (>= 10 Gb)